 Is there a trailer for Black Panther 2?

-No, and we’re probably a long way off from seeing one – as far as we know Black Panther 2 won’t start filming for some time yet, so don’t expect any footage or images until 2020.
+Unfortunately not.
+We’re probably a long way off from seeing one too, as the Marvel flick won’t start filming for some time yet…

 What’s the title of Black Panther 2?

 All we know for the moment is that the Black Panther sequel WON’T be called Black Panther II, as confirmed by director Ryan Coogler and Kevin Feige at Disney’s D23 event in August.

 The film will likely go for a catchy subtitle, much like the Captain America, Thor and the Avengers films have opted for.
 Stay tuned for more title news.

 Who’s in the cast of Black Panther 2?